cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 Cypress also provides hooks (borrowed from {% url 'Mocha' bundled-tools#Mocha %}).

-These are helpful to set conditions that you want run before a set of tests or before each test.
+These are helpful to set conditions that you want to run before a set of tests or before each test.
 They're also helpful to clean up conditions after a set of tests or after each test.

 ```javascript
 describe('Hooks', function() {